Geospatial distributions reflect rates of evolution of features of language: Discussion

 \section{Discussion}

-The challenge of linguistic stability estimation arises, essentially, from having to work with a poor signal.
-Although evolutionary and anthropological evidence suggests that human language in its modern form has existed for at least 100,000 years \cite{Bic2007,Tal2012}, the historical evolution of languages is (necessarily) poorly documented.
+Estimating the speed of linguistic change is challenging, essentially, because the signal is poor: although evolutionary and anthropological evidence suggests that human language in its modern form has existed for at least 100,000 years \cite{Bic2007}, the historical evolution of languages is (necessarily) poorly documented.
 Such documentation only captures a few thousand years for languages with the best coverage, cannot in principle go beyond the introduction of the first writing systems, and does not exist at all for the majority of the world's languages.
-The rest of the historical evolution of language must be reconstructed based on available data.
-In this paper, we have argued that stability estimation methods relying on even the most accurate reconstructive methods have their shortcomings: there is no guarantee that the genealogical classifications assumed in such estimation reflect equivalent time depths between different language families, and the methods do not control for horizontal transfer between languages belonging to different families.
-We have introduced a stability estimation procedure that does without genealogies and infers stability estimates from contemporary geospatial distributions of linguistic features alone.
-The method is relatively easy to implement: all that is needed are measures of feature frequency and isogloss density for a large enough sample of languages, and inversion of Eq.~(\ref{eq:A:Htau}).
+The rest of the cultural evolution of human language must be reconstructed based on available data; in particular, methods for estimating the temporal stability of features of language have traditionally relied on phylogenetic analysis.
+In this paper, we shown that treating language dynamics as a stochastic process combining both a vertical and a horizontal dimension naturally leads to the notion of linguistic temperature, a dimensionless measure of the propensity of linguistic features to undergo change.
+Importantly, temperatures of linguistic features can be readily estimated from purely synchronic information: all that is needed are estimates of feature frequency and isogloss density from a sufficiently large sample of languages, and inversion of Eq.~(\ref{eq:A:Htau}).